umb-hub/What-A-Capacity-Test/README.md

 In this work a capacity test, on Apache WebServer connected with a MySQL DataBase, will be runned in following steps:

-1. Create a **System Design Architecture** based on container technology, those container will be runned using limited resources in order to elaborate differents tests
+1. Create a **System Design Architecture** based on container technology, those container will be runned using limited resources to elaborate differents tests

 2. Define a proper **experimental design** to run out using common techniques in State of Art

 3. Collect several **observations** (repetitions) for each value of design

-4. Perform a performance analysis in order to determine a proper system configuration using **allocation of variation** and **ANOVA** techniques
+4. Perform a performance analysis to determine a proper system configuration using **allocation of variation** and **ANOVA** techniques

-5. Perform a capacity test in order to determinate **knee** and the **usableéé capacity point of work of system defined in previuos step
+5. Perform a capacity test to determinate **knee** and the **usable** capacity point of work of system defined in previuos step

 ## System Design